salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 1. Upgrade the replicas (Standard approach)
 1. Cut-over and decommission original deployments

-`OperatorGroup.spec.targetNamespaces` is used to configure the list of namespace monitored by the AAP opertor.
+`OperatorGroup.spec.targetNamespaces` is used to configure the list of namespace monitored by the AAP operator.